kegliz/gengo/README.md

 This is located in the package github.com/kegliz/gengo/structstack.

 The benchmarking code is located in the main package.
+In order to to avoid the compiler optimizing out the operations, the results are stored in a variable that is written to /dev/null at the end of the benchmark.